 Can Angora Rabbits Live Outside?

-Can angora rabbits live outside?
+Can Angora rabbits live outside?

 The decision to keep an Angora rabbit outside will depend on your specific circumstances and the climate in your area.

-Yes, angora rabbits can live outside, but it’s important to provide them with appropriate shelter and protection from harsh weather and environmental conditions.
+But providing them with appropriate shelter and protection from harsh weather and environmental conditions is essential.

 Because Angora rabbits have long, thick coats, they may be better suited to cooler climates where they can avoid overheating.